tamasseller/roll/INTERNALS.md

 ##### Aggregates

 An aggregate is a compund data record consisting of a list of values with predefined types and order between them.
-It is similar to a C/C++/C# _struct_.
+It serves the same purpose as (and can be mapped to) a C/C++/C# _struct_ or similar language construct in other languages.

 The aggregate type-node can have zero or more children.